A Guide to NCEA At Onewhero Area School

 Onewhero Area School offers a wide range of Senior Courses, at all year levels.
 A lot of professional discussion and consultation goes into designing subjects and their course work.
 This offers senior students the best opportunity to achieve Level 1 to 3 NCEA.
 The decisions to be made on future courses should not be taken lightly.
 Read through the useful information in this site, on what to think about when selecting courses, pathways, and further study options.
 Decisions made now can affect choices and possible opportunities, in future years.
-We strongly suggest discussing these decisions with parents, the Careers Advisor (Mrs Pam McArley), and the Senior Leader for Curriculum (Mr Jamie L’Huillier).
+We strongly suggest discussing these decisions with parents, your Whaanau teacher, the Careers Advisor (Mrs Pam McArley), the Senior Leader for Curriculum (Mrs Ritchie), and the timetable advisor Mrs. Cochrane.
 Please note that standards that may be listed for some courses are subject to change.
-Other course details, such as, fee required, can change due to unforeseen circumstances.
-All parents will be made aware of changes, if and when they occur.
-Students will need to have money on their photocopying/printing account, for most courses.
-This can be paid/topped up at the Student Office.
+Parents and students will be made aware of changes, if and when they occur.

-For in depth discussion of course prerequisites, contents and pathways and for 2022 Semester Course Descriptions go to: https://sites.google.com/byod.onewhero.school.nz/oascourseguide/2021-courses-overview
+For in depth discussion of course prerequisites, contents and pathways and for 2024 Semester Course Descriptions go to: OAS Senior Courses Guide

-Once you have investigated thoroughly and made and checked your choices, go to Google form you gave been sent to register your choices
+Once you have investigated thoroughly and made and checked your choices, go to the OAS Kamar portal to register your choices

 Level 1-3: Selecting Your Subjects for Next Year

 The information in this guide is designed to help students choose subjects for next year carefully.
 The subjects selected are crucial for the future, so it is important that students choose the right pathway.
 The further students go in the Senior School, the more difficult it becomes to change their direction.
 That is why the very best advice is to keep as broad a range of subjects for as long as possible.
 Keep in mind the following: